GitBrincie212/ChronoGrapher/README.md

 npm install chronographer # JS/TS (also available in yarn, bun, pnpm...)
 ```

-Then ChronoGrapher is configured for one machine!
-To scale it more, it is advised to check the multiple integrations
+Just like that.
+ChronoGrapher is configured for one machine!
+To scale it more, it is advised to check the
-and extensions offered by us or other third-parties
+multiple integrations and extensions offered by us or other third-parties

 With that said, the next steps are:
 - Full Documentation (Coming Soon)